LDO-CERT/orochi/README.md

 - register your user
 - login with your user and password
 - upload a memory dump and choose a name, the OS and the color: in order to speed up the upload it accepts also zipped files.
-- When upload is done, all Volatility plugins will be executed in parallel thanks to Dask.
+- When the upload is completed, all Volatility plugins will be executed in parallel thanks to Dask.
 With Dask it is possible to distribute jobs among different servers.
 - You can configure which plugin you want run by default through admin page.
 - As the results come, they will be shown.
 - Is it possible to view the results of a plugin executed on multiple dumps, for example view simultaneoously processes list output of 2 different machines.